-If you want to visit Merseburg and learn about its over 1000 year old history, you are definitely at the right place at the Radisson Blu Hotel Halle-Merseburg.
-Our hotel offers perfect traffic connections to the region's most famous sights.
-Attractions like the historic Ständehaus assembly hall, impressive Merseburg Cathedral and the Palace Museum are within direct proximity.
-Soak up the beautiful old town's magic and charme from the days when Martin Luther used to preach in its streets.
-Nature lovers should definitely take an extended walk through the Palace Gardens overlooking the Saale river.
+If you want to explore Merseburg and learn about its over 1,000-year old history, you have come to the right place.
+Our hotel offers perfect traffic links to the region's most famous sights.
+Attractions like the historic Ständehaus, the impressive Merseburg Cathedral and the Palace Museum are within close reach.
+Soak up the magic of the beautiful old town where back in the days Martin Luther used to preach in the streets.
+Nature lovers should definitely take an extended walk through the Palace Gardens overlooking the river Saale.
 The Gardens are among Saxony-Anhalt's most impressive parks.
 Spend some pleasant hours surrounded by nature.
-History enthusiasts will find what they are looking at Merseburg Renaissance Palace offering interesting guided tours about the Palace's and the city's history.
+During a guided tour of Merseburg Renaissance Palace, history enthusiasts have the chance to learn more about the palace and the city's history.

 The Ottonian/early Romanesque Cathedral of St. John and St. Laurentius is one of the most outstanding historic buildings on the Romanesque Route.
-It houses an exhibition of fascinating cultural relics, such as the royal crypt containing restored decorative sarcophagi dating back to the 17th and 18th centuries, along with the famous Merseburg incantations.
+It houses an exhibition of fascinating cultural relics, such as the royal crypt containing restored decorated coffins dating back to the 17th and 18th century, along with the famous Merseburg Magic Spells.

-Saale Cycle Path leads from the river Saale's source through the federal countries of Bavaria, Thuringia and Saxony-Anhalt until Barby, where the Saale flows into the Elb river.
+The Saale Cycle Path leads from the river Saale's source across the federal states of Bavaria, Thuringia and Saxony-Anhalt until Barby, where the Saale flows into the Elb river.

 Only a few minutes’ drive from the Radisson Blu Hotel Halle Merseburg is the town’s Südpark (South Park).
 It is a popular destination for locals and tourists alike.
-Take long walks through unspoilt nature and explore the Heimattierpark (indigenous animal park), which is home to over 300 animals.
+Take long walks through unspoilt nature and explore the Heimattierpark (native animal park), home to over 300 animals.

 Merseburg’s museums cover a wide range of topics.
-Learn everything there is to know about the city's history at the Meuseum of Cultural History at Merseburg Palace.
-We definitely recommend the Aviation and Technology Museum, the German Chemistry Museum and Tiefer Keller (deep basement) art gallery.
+Learn everything there is to know about the city's history at the Museum of Cultural History at Merseburg Palace.
+We definitely recommend the Aviation and Technology Museum, the German Chemistry Museum and the Tiefer Keller (deep basement) art gallery.

 The Ständehaus Merseburg is the former seat of the Prussian provincial assembly.
 Today, it is an ideal location for exclusive events.